 Consulting.
 Life coaching can be considered a form of consulting.
 However, consulting is often information and expertise based.
 For example, you might hire a consultant to help your business with a specific problem.
 In which case, you’d expect your consultant to have knowledge and experience in that particular area.
 Life coaches, on the other hand, may or may not have a background or experience in your field.
 A coach is a life specialist, an expert on helping you develop all areas of your business and personal life.
 Unlike many consultants and motivators who propose a solution and leave you to implement it, the life coach stays with you to help you integrate the changes, new skills, and goals to make sure they really happen.
 This is one reason why coaching is so effective, it is one thing to have the information and quite another to actually make the change!

 Therapy.
 Life coaching is not therapy.
-Coach don’t work on past-based issues or traumas.
-Life coach are not psychologists or psychotherapists.
+Coach doesn’t work on past-based issues or traumas.
+Life coach is not psychologists or psychotherapists.
 If you start the process of life coaching, and have not resolved a past issue, then it is very likely you will be referred to work with a therapist to resolve the issue.
 It is very common for unresolved traumas to stop us from getting what we want in our lives.
-Life coach focus on the present and the client’s goals for the future.
+Life coach focuses on the present and the client’s goals for the future.
 I help people move forward and set personal and professional goals that will give them the life they really want.
 Most life coaching clients are healthy, successful people who might be a bit stuck or simply want to make a big change in their lives and want the support of their own personal coach to do so.

 Sports.
 Life coaching often includes principles from sports coaching, such as being your best, doing more than you think you can, working with a team, going for the goal.
 But unlike sports coaching, most professional coaching is not a competition.
 Your life coach will help you win in your own life!